 Motion graphics is related to visual design that includes digital animation and film editing.
 Learning motion graphics also helps students in developing animated graphics that can be layered onto images using applications like Photoshop and Illustrator that give motion to static images.
 Training in motion graphics includes learning about film editing, visual effects, and post-production for working in the film and television industries.
 Motion graphics software helps in developing animate web content, digital logos, responsive and interactive infographics along with a variety of other animated visual content.

 Motion Graphics Designers work with software that includes Adobe After Effects and Premiere as well as the Cinema 4D software suite for creating animated designs and content.
-Motion Graphics Designers can create engaging animations through using a variety of digital applications for work involving video editing, which includes cutting and mixing visual footage.
+Motion Graphics Designers can create engaging animations by using a variety of digital applications for work involving video editing, which includes cutting and mixing visual footage.
 Training in motion graphics includes learning about how to edit visual content using design applications for correcting color, removing visual distractions, applying green screen elements, or replacing cell phone displays.
 Skills in motion graphics can facilitate creativity for taking static images and converting those images into dynamic animations.

 It should be noted that motion graphics and animation are not the same but do overlap.
 Animation defines any type of moving image, which includes anything from cartoons to Claymation.
 Specifically, motion graphics refers to a specific type of animation that gives motion to otherwise static graphic designs.
 Additionally, while filmmakers and producers often use animation to tell stories, Graphics Designers use motion graphics to simply convey a direct and specific message that connects with audiences.